 - Whether you have lost an entire spreadsheet or just a few edits, it can feel a lot of frustration to have to start everything from start.

-- Gladly, you can recover your unsaved Excel file very easy and in this article, we will explore the exact steps to make.
+- Gladly, you can recover your unsaved Excel file very easily and without loss.

 Working on an Excel spreadsheet only to leave the work unsaved could cause some panicking moments.